elieserme/hackintosh/README.md

 - Inside the **config.plist** search and replace **AAAAAAAAAAAA** with your generated _SystemSerialNumber_ value, **BBBBBBBBBBBBBBBBBB** with _MLB_ value, **CCCCCC-CCCC-CCCC-CCCC-CCCCCCCCCCCC** with _SystemUUID_ value and **DDDDDDDD** with _ROM_ value.
 - Mount the **EFI partition** of the **USB** disk using [MountEFI](https://github.com/corpnewt/MountEFI) utility and **copy the EFI folder** inside **/Volumes/EFI**
 - **Boot** the target machine with **USB** disk you just made
-- Using **Modified GRUB Shell** we must disable **CFG Lock** first with command below, but **note that hardcoded value is for F14a/b BIOS version of the Gigabyte z370N WIFI 1.0 motherboard, if you use another BIOS version or another motherboard model you need to recalculate this value** _(this command must run every time that BIOS is reflashed or CMOS clear)_
+- Using **Modified GRUB Shell** we must disable **CFG Lock** first with command below, but **note that hardcoded value is for F14a/b BIOS version of the Gigabyte z370N WIFI 1.0 motherboard, if you use another BIOS version or another motherboard model you need to recalculate this value** _(this command must run every time that BIOS is reflashed or CMOS clear.
+Please note that some other motherboards can disable CFG Lock on BIOS settings without this hack)_
 ```bash
 setup_var_3 0x5A4 0x00
 ```